Tulip Mania

 During the first stage, solely academics & collectors were interested in tulips.
 Their interest was for research & hobby.
 The first stage lasts until around 1636.
 From there excitement turned into passion.
 During the second stage other groups of the population became interested in tulips.
 Tulip bulbs became high demand.
 This stage lasted until early 1637, about a year in total.
 The third stage marks the collapse in demand.

 Let´s take a look at the graph below: it covers the years from 1634 - 1637.
 On the left axis you see the price per half of gram tulip bulbs in guilders, the Dutch currency back then.
 During 1634-35, the price was at 2,5 guilders.
 Up to mid 1636, the price reaches 5 guilders.
 Then the price skyrockets to more than 55 guilders.
 There´s actually not enough space in the graph to display the hike.
-That´s an increase by a factor of more than 10.
+That´s an increase by a factor of more than 10 times!

 Pre 1637 price levels might seem “normal” relative to the astronomic 1637 levels, but they weren´t.
 You see that when you compare tulips to gold.
 The price for half a gram of gold was at that time around 0.35 guilders.
 The same quantity of bulbs sold in 1634 for 7 times the price of gold (0.35 guilders * 7 = 2.45 guilders).
+Gold was a precious metal back then as it is today.
+When you look at this graph it is good to ask yourself the question - what fundamental caused the meteoric rise?
+If the answer is not based in fundamentals it is probably good to stay away.
+That is something you can apply with every investment.

 Summary